irvall/litecurrency/README.md

 ## Usage

 ### Local test
 Execute `./runner` in the command line in a POSIX-compliant shell (default on Linux/Mac.
-Sorry, Windows folks).
+Or using WSL2 on Windows).
 This will build a Docker image (litecurrency) that runs locally using `uvicorn` server that runs on http://localhost:8000.

 To easily use the API afterwards, go to http://localhost:8000/docs -> Authorize with a valid CurrencyAPI key, and use the two endpoints provided.